A/A Testing: from Goal Setting to Results Interpretation

-In this post, we explore why some users of testing tools like SplitMetrics practice A/A tests and dwell on the things they need to keep in mind while performing this sort of tests.
+In this blog post, we are going to explore why some users of testing tools like SplitMetrics Optimize practice A/A tests — as well as dwell on the things you need to keep in mind while performing this sort of tests.

-As a rule, users run A/A test for checking the accuracy of an A/B testing tool.
-It normally happens when they consider using a new A/B testing tool and want to get the proof that the tool is operating correctly.
+As a rule, users run A/A tests for checking the accuracy of an A/B testing tool.
+It normally happens when they consider using a new A/B tool and want to get the proof that the software is operating correctly.

-Running such test, a user should keep in mind, that A/A test is a non-typical scenario for an A/B testing tool, and have a good prior understanding of what to expect from A/B testing platform in such scenarios.
+When running such tests, a user should keep in mind, that an AA test is a non-typical scenario for an A/B testing tool, and have a good prior understanding of what to expect from the A/B testing platform in such scenarios.

-For A/A test, the above-mentioned parameters 1, 3, 4 are to be set in the same way as in the case of A/B tests.
-The value of the second parameter — the minimum difference between variations A and B conversion rates that is to be identified — can be set as a small percentage of variation A conversion rate.
+For an AA test, the above-mentioned parameters 1, 3, 4 are to be set in the same way as in the case of A/B tests.
+The value of the second parameter — the minimum difference between variations A and B conversion rates that is to be identified — can be set as a small percentage of the variation A conversion rate.

 We recommend the value of the fifth parameter to be set as a two-tailed test as both positive and negative conversion rate differences should be considered.

 Let’s consider an example.
 Suppose the conversion rate of the variation A is 20% (CR(A) = 0.2).
 Assume the resulting difference is less than 5% of this value, i.e. less than 0.01 (0.2 * 0.05 = 0.01).
 It indicates the identity of the tested variations.

 One can calculate sample size to perform AA testing with the significance level of 5%, the statistical power of 80% and a two-tailed test with help of the free-to-use software Gpower.

 Thus, one will have to run the A/A test until each variation gets 25 583 different visitors (totally 51 166 unique visitors).
 As seen, the required sample size is large, which makes the test extremely resource consuming.